Children with cancer treated in Kyiv hospital basement as fighting continues

 Pritchard-Jones said the society was aware of children being treated in “underground shelters during chemotherapy” and called for the protection of health-care workers under the Geneva Conventions and other international laws.

-In a population of about 44 million, there are about 169,817 cancer cases in Ukraine, according to World Health Organization data.
-The global public health body also warned last week that it was worried about oxygen supply shortages in the country, which it said were “nearing a very dangerous point.”
+Among Ukraine’s population of 44 million, there are about 170,000 cancer cases, according to World Health Organization data.
+The global health body also warned last week that it was worried about oxygen-supply shortages in the country, which it said were “nearing a very dangerous point.”

 The WHO said trucks were struggling to deliver supplies and called for humanitarian corridors from Poland and elsewhere to secure medical aid.

-It’s unclear how many children have been killed and wounded in the conflict, so far, but the United Nations’ children’s agency confirmed in a statement that there had been child deaths and other children “profoundly traumatized by the violence all around them.”
+It’s unclear how many children have been killed or wounded in the conflict, but the U.N. children’s agency confirmed in a statement that there had been deaths among children and that others had been “profoundly traumatized by the violence all around them.”

-UNICEF said that it had received reports of “hospitals, schools, water and sanitation facilities and orphanages under fire” and that “Explosive weapons in populated areas and explosive remnants of war are real and present dangers for the children of Ukraine.”
+UNICEF said that it had received reports of “hospitals, schools, water and sanitation facilities and orphanages under fire” and that “explosive weapons in populated areas and explosive remnants of war are real and present dangers for the children of Ukraine.”

-“The situation for children in Ukraine is worsening by the minute as we hear harrowing reports of children killed, wounded and many vulnerable children stranded in the most terrifying conditions,” Afshan Khan, UNICEF regional director for Europe and Central Asia told The Post by email Tuesday.
+“The situation for children in Ukraine is worsening by the minute as we hear harrowing reports of children killed, wounded and many vulnerable children stranded in the most terrifying conditions,” Afshan Khan, UNICEF regional director for Europe and Central Asia, told The Post by email Tuesday.

-The Ohmatdyt hospital’s chief surgeon Volodymyr Zhovnir told reporters Monday that patient numbers had dropped to about 200 from 600 since the fighting broke out, according to Reuters.
+Ohmatdyt’s chief surgeon, Volodymyr Zhovnir, told reporters Monday that patient numbers had dropped to about 200 from 600 since the fighting broke out, according to the Reuters news agency.

-“These are patients who cannot receive medical treatment at home, they cannot survive without medication,” he said, adding that the hospital had stockpiled enough medication for a month, but still needed food for newborns.
+“These are patients who cannot receive medical treatment at home; they cannot survive without medication,” he said, adding that the hospital had stockpiled enough medication for a month but still needed food for newborn babies.

-“Of all things we need peace most,” Zhovnir said.
+“Of all things, we need peace most,” Zhovnir said.

-Lysytsia said that supplies in the hospital so far were good and that social distancing because of the coronavirus had become a thing of the past amid the war.
+Lysytsia said that supplies at the hospital so far were good and that social distancing due to the coronavirus had become a thing of the past amid the war.

-People were unsure how long the conflict would last, she said.
-“I want it finished as quickly as possible,” Lysytsia said.
-But added she and other colleagues will “stay til the end.”
+Though it’s unsure how long the conflict will last, she said, “I want it finished as quickly as possible.”
+But she added that she and other colleagues will “stay till the end.”

 “We will continue to work for as long as it will be possible,” she said.